 The teacher plays a key role in mediating picturebooks by helping children to construct meaning, and to use English as much as possible to talk about what they see and what they understand, and to make links to their own lived experience.
 Here are some tips from Gail and Anneta for mediating picturebooks:

-- If possible, have children sit on the floor around you when you read the picturebook.
-Make sure they can all hear and see you and the illustrations.
-This will make the storytelling a special event where you and the children share the emotions, the humour, the action, the suspense, the anticipation, the surprise of the story.
+- Decide where you will stand and how you may need to walk around your classroom so all children can hear and see you and the illustrations.
+This will make the read-aloud a special event where you and the children share the emotions, the humour, the action, the suspense, the anticipation, the surprise of the story.
 You will create a natural communicative situation where the children can interact with you, the picturebook and each other.
+You may like to have younger children sit on the floor around you.
+Make sure you follow physical distancing protocols in your context so you keep a safe space between yourself and the children.

-- Involve the children actively by relating the theme of the picturebook to the children’s own experience.
+- Involve the children actively by relating the theme of the picturebook to their own experience.

-- Teach children phrases they can use to talk about the story, I think it will be a story about …., I like the way the illustrator has drawn the ……
+- Teach children phrases they can use to talk about the picturebook, I think it will be a story about …., I like the way the illustrator has drawn the ……

-- Ask children to think about who is narrating the story (eg which pronouns are used he/she, I/we) and what effect this has.
+- Ask children to think about who is the narrator (e.g. which pronouns are used he/she, I/we) and what effect this has.
 Who is the assumed audience?
 Who are the main characters and how are they portrayed?

 - Consider how any use of sound effects, puppets, visuals, realia and gestures, mime, facial expressions and actions, used as appropriate with the picturebook, can help convey the meaning of emotions, feelings and events and to support children’s understanding.